-all proposed changes are evaluated, taking into consideration the effect on the product or application as well as the potential manufacturing impact.
-This is done through feasibility studies, experimental data analysis and risk analysis.
+Each proposed change is evaluated, taking into consideration the effect on the product or application as well as the potential manufacturing impact.
+This is done through a feasibility study, experimental data analysis and risk analysis.

-To ensure that proposal changes do not affect the product or process performance, a list of test is established within a qualification plan.
-This details the trials and actions required to qualify a change, allowing us to control identified risks.
-It includes the acceptance criteria for trial lots during parametric tests, electrical wafer sort, and final test and reliability tests.
+To ensure that proposal changes do not affect the product or process performance, a list of tests is established for the qualification plan detailing the trials and actions required to qualify a change.
+It includes the acceptance criteria for trial lots during parametric tests, electrical wafer sort and final and reliability tests.